Hyman Bloom:

 For one who pursues so many different drawing methods, theories which separate drawing and painting into various categories are of little concern.
 When pressed for definitions he simply described drawing as "forms without color."
 Drawing, then, as practiced by Hyman Bloom, is a separate discipline.
 He has developed personal techniques which have expanded his visual vocabulary.
 He works both in a graphic manner -- showing each tool mark constructing the form -- and in a tonal manner wherein the blending resembles painting.
 And although he works with many different techniques, his drawings contain the same symbols which have long been identified with his paintings.

-This essay follows Bloom’s career chronologically with sections organized largely based on the Bloom chronology included in Modern Mystic: The Art of Hyman Bloom:
+We’ll trace Bloom’s career chronologically in sections loosely based on the Bloom chronology included in Modern Mystic: The Art of Hyman Bloom.

 Student Years & the Zimmerman Method (1926-1933)